k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_LLM_data_profiling.md

 The LLM plugin performs profiling of each column's metadata and data.
 The LLM plugin's response depends on the user prompt, which is defined in the plugin's configuration.
 The pre-defined user prompt can be modified per the project's needs; this user prompt should correspond to use cases as explained further in this article.

 The LLM plugin can perform various tasks.
-The following two use cases are pre-configured in the product's Discovery Pipeline:
+The following three use cases are pre-configured in the product's Discovery Pipeline:

 - [Use Case 1](02_LLM_data_profiling.md#use-case-1-llm-profiling): Profiling and classification of columns based on column name and values, by the **LLM Profiling** plugin.
 - [Use Case 2](02_LLM_data_profiling.md#use-case-2-llm-description): Creation of each column's short description using the **LLM Description** plugin.
+- [Use Case 3](02_LLM_data_profiling.md#use-case-3-llm-domain): Creation of a tag (e.g. description) for each dataset and each schema, based on the descriptions of their child nodes, by the **LLM Domain** plugin.

 In addition to the above use cases, you can use the same plugin to implement your own use cases by updating the **user prompt** and other plugin's input parameters.
 The article includes two additional use cases with configuration examples:

-- [Use Case 3](02_LLM_data_profiling.md#use-case-3-llm-profiling-by-description): Profiling and classification of columns based on the column's description.
+- [Use Case 4](02_LLM_data_profiling.md#use-case-4-llm-profiling-by-description): Profiling and classification of columns based on the column's description.
-- [Use Case 4](02_LLM_data_profiling.md#use-case-4-creating-new-business-dimension): Creating a new business dimension (a new property).
+- [Use Case 5](02_LLM_data_profiling.md#use-case-5-creating-new-business-dimension): Creating a new business dimension (a new property).

 ## LLM Profiling Plugin Definition